 This landscape – simultaneously so hostile and deeply intriguing – is ripe for artistic investigation.

 A group of seven emerging Australian artists with diverse practices and life experiences recently spent time in Belanglo, responding to the site, its history and its future.
 Their work explores tensions between the past and present, life and death, culture and nature, with the resulting artworks contributing to a reimagining of Belanglo, revealing new ways of interpreting this landscape and its place in Australian culture.

 The Belanglo exhibition concerns itself with reinterpreting the area, asking viewers to look beyond the now-faded news headlines and think more deeply about its place in the narrative of our country.

-Belanglo is presented by aMBUSH Gallery, with the opening night event on Thursday, 24 May from 6-9pm at aMBUSH Gallery (4 James Street, Waterloo).
+Belanglo is presented by aMBUSH Gallery, curated in partnership with Anna and Simon Mould, with the opening night event on Thursday, 24 May from 6-9pm at aMBUSH Gallery (4 James Street, Waterloo).
 Joins us for complimentary drinks, as well as nachos supplied by Beach Burrito.